maplight/votersedge-voting-info/voting-info/states/ca/state-all-elections/en/ways-to-vote/vote-at-polling-place-in-person.md

 ---
-title: "How do I vote at the polling place in person?"
+title: "Vote at the Polls on Election Day"
 published: true
 weight: 6
 section: "ways-to-vote"
 priority: Minor
 ---
+**How do I vote at the polling place in person?**
 > Polling places are open from 7 a.m. to 8 p.m. on Election Day.

 **How do I find my polling place?**